qgis/pyqgis/README.md

 # QGIS Python API Documentation

-Sphinx project to build python API documentation for QGIS
+Sphinx project to build python API documentation for QGIS.

 You can see an online version of the generated documentation at this
 website: